antic-ml/LEDSnapper/ENEMIESANDFRIENDS.md

 The list is partly tongue-in-cheek.
-Its inspiration comes from the movie starring Steve Martin called Dead Men Don't Wear Plaid, in which he has a list of friends and enemies that he methodically goes through.
+Its inspiration comes from the movie starring Steve Martin called * *Dead Men Don't Wear Plaid* *, in which he has a list of friends and enemies that he methodically goes through.